ctjacobs/game-of-life/README.md

 Game of Life
 ============

-An implementation of Conway's Game of Life in Python.
+An implementation of Conway's Game of Life in Python, used in a programming class for demonstration purposes.